Manan2006-coder/Snake-Game-Project-DAIICT-/README.md

 - The snake grows in size with each food it consumes.
 - The game ends when the snake hits the boundaries or collides with itself.
 - The score is displayed on the screen, and the high score is saved in `highscore.txt`.

+### Functions

+- generate()-> it generates food at random positions in the grid.
+- move()  -> it helps in swapping the position of tail in x and y direction.
+- draw()  -> it helps in creating grid, food and of snake.
+- input() -> it helps in taking input from user. we used two windows defined function kbhit() which is used for respond when no input is given from user side and use _getch() function for scanning character which user give.
+-logic()  -> it is used to give conditions of termination of game.
+Game terminates when snake collides with it's own body
+             parts or with boundaries of grid.
+This function also increase length of snake when it eats fruit and increase score by  10.

 ## 4. Data Structure Analysis